Get the skills and experience you need to study an undergraduate degree in Medicine at our Malta campus.

 About the School

-Opened in 1911, the Institute of Dentistry at Barts and The London School of Medicine and Dentistry has a long and proud record of internationally recognised excellence in oral and dental science.
-We are ranked first in the UK for dentistry in the 2018 Complete University Guide, and third in the country for the quality of our research in the most recent national assessment (REF 2014).
+Opened in 1911, the Institute of Dentistry at the Faculty of Medicine and Dentistry has a long and proud record of internationally recognised excellence in oral and dental science.
+We are ranked first in London for dentistry in The Complete University Guide 2022, and third in the country for the quality of our research in the most recent national assessment (REF 2014).

 We are a research-led institution, at the forefront of the provision of dental education and excellent patient care, with specialisms including oral cancer and public oral health.
 With around 70 students per year, we are a relatively small dental school with a strong sense of community.
 You’ll be taught by experts who are passionately engaged with their subject.